 - Extension Numbers.
 Auto Dial buttons are programmed for extensions 11 through 28.
 The receptionist can use these buttons to dial or transfer calls to the extensions with one touch.
-In addition, the lights of these Auto Dial buttons show the status of the extension, so the receptionist can tell whether the phone at the extension is idle (no lights on), busy (red on), calling the receptionist (green flash), manually signaling the receptionist (green flutter), or ringing back after the receptionist transferred a call (green flutter). - Manual Signaling.
+In addition, the lights of these Auto Dial buttons show the status of the extension, so the receptionist can tell whether the phone at the extension is idle (no lights on), busy (red on), calling the receptionist (green flash), sending coverage calls to or manually signaling the receptionist (green flutter), or ringing back after the receptionist transferred a call (green flutter). - Manual Signaling.
 A Manual Signaling button (labeled MS-Bill) is programmed to signal the target extension.
 When the button is pressed, the user at the target extension will hear a tone for as long as the button is pressed.
 This feature is typically used by a receptionist to alert the boss to an important incoming call when the boss is already on a call.
 The lights of a Manual Signaling button work like an Auto Dial button to show the status of the target extension.
 Additionally, a Manual Signaling button can be used to place intercom calls.
 (Manual Signaling applies only to system phones.)
-See "Manual Signaling" in Chapter 5 for more information.
+See "Manual Signaling (F13XX or F13XX)" on page 5-182 for more information.